JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout.md

 Compose uses a single-pass layout model for rendering the UI tree.
 Here are the key layout phases:

 * **Measuring**.
 Each composable is measured, passing size constraints down the tree to its children recursively.
 * **Sizing**.
-Leaf nodes determine their sizes based on constraints and content.
+Tree nodes determine their sizes based on constraints and content.
 * **Placing**.
 The resolved sizes and placement instructions are passed back up the tree to position the composables.

 See [Jetpack Compose documentation on the layout model](https://developer.android.com/develop/ui/compose/layouts/basics#model) for details.

-## ConstraintLayout
+## Constrained-based layouts

-`ConstraintLayout` allows you to arrange composables relative to one another without nesting the `Row`, `Column`, or `Box` elements. `ConstraintLayout` positions composables using the following constraints:
+`ConstraintLayout` is a composable that allows you hat allows you to create complex layouts by defining relationships and constraints between composables without nesting the `Row`, `Column`, or `Box` elements.
+`ConstraintLayout` positions composables using the following constraints:

 * **Guidelines** are visual helpers for aligning composables.
 * **Barriers** are virtual guidelines that reference multiple composables, and adjust based on the most extreme